lawrencelomax/lawrencelomax-octopress/source/_posts/2014-09-04-swift-parsers-imperative.markdown

 [^macro-error-handling]: In Objective-C this can be handled with [Macros and Early Return](https://github.com/rentzsch/NSXReturnThrowError), but we can't rewrite/mangle the rules of the language in Swift as we don't have Macros.

 [^decoder-protocols]: This is heavily inspired by the ThoughtBot article on JSON Parsing in Swift.
 In my Project I have multiple decoder types for JSON, XML and CSV.

-[^swiftz-lightweight]: Swiftz has a Core library as well as a more full-featured Framework.
-There's a lot of interesting stuffin the Full library, but just getting started with the Core is a good place to start.